-- Final, signed URLA by the applicant and co-applicant (if applicable) - Signed Closing Disclosure - Certified copy of the Deed of Mortgage with the second lien incorporated detailing the affordability period terms and conditions - Copy of the minute of presentation of the Deed of Mortgage with the second lien or the printed page of the official page of the Land Registry where the information appears that the deed is duly presented - Copy of the Deed of Sale - Copy of the minute of presentation of the Deed of Sale or the printed page of the official page of the Land Registry where the information appears that the deed is duly presented - Final, form 1008 Uniform Underwriting and Transmittal Summary - Any other document the PRHFA may deem necessary
+- Final Uniform Residential Loan Application (URLA) signed by the applicant and coapplicant (if applicable); - Signed Closing Disclosure; - Certified copy of the Second Direct Mortgage Deed and Restrictive Conditions incorporated detailing the affordability period terms and conditions; - Copy of the minute of presentation of the Second Direct Mortgage Deed and Restrictive Conditions or the printed page of the official page of the Puerto Rico Property Registry (Registro de la Propiedad) where the information appears that the deed is duly presented; - Copy of the Deed of Sale; - Copy of the minute of presentation of the Deed of Sale or the printed page of the official page of Puerto Rico Property Registry where the information appears that the deed is duly presented; - Final, form 1008 Uniform Underwriting and Transmittal Summary - Any other pertinent documents requested by PRHFA.

 The PRHFA will verify that the aforementioned documents align with the proposed transaction and are registered in the SSP.
-Lending Institutions may request additional time beyond the two (2) calendar days, if just cause is provided to PRHFA.
+Lending Institutions may request additional time beyond the thirty (30) days, if just cause is provided to PRHFA.
 PRHFA will work with the Borrower's Lending Institution to ensure the availability and transfer of the CDBG-DR award.

-15.1.1 Second Lien
+17.1.1 Second Direct Mortgage

-The CDBG-DR assistance will be secured with a second lien on the property for the amount of the grant through a Restrictive Covenant for a five (5) year affordability period.
+The CDBG-DR assistance will be secured with a Second Direct Mortgage Deed on the property for the amount of the grant through a Restrictive Condition for a five (5) year affordability period.
 At the end of the term of the affordability period, the lien will be released in favor of the Borrower.

 The Borrower will be responsible for maintaining appropriate insurance on their properties.
 Failure to maintain appropriate insurance coverage may prohibit future assistance.

 When there is an FHA-insured lien involved, FHA requires a termination of restrictions clause to be contained in the legal instruments (note/deed).
 Provided is sample language that can be inserted in the program's Deed of Mortgage: